RP

 If the texture seems off

-Pause before adding more heat or liquid.
-Use this cue from the method first: Do not overcrowd the pan — use two sheet pans if needed.
+Check this step before adding heat or liquid: Do not overcrowd the pan — use two sheet pans if needed.

 Timing check